LukasPukenis/nes-emu/README.md

 ----------- TODO --------------
-[ ] - add official rom tests just add to gitignore to avoid legal issues [ ] - Check all the info - PRGROM and CHRROM as this caused major headache [ ] - given a test input sequence with timings(based on cpu cycles executed) compare CPU and PPU data
+[x] - add official rom tests just add to gitignore to avoid legal issues [ ] - Check all the info - PRGROM and CHRROM as this caused major headache with tests [ ] - given a test input sequence with timings(based on cpu cycles executed) compare CPU and PPU data [ ] - donkey kong logo is improper
+[ ] - donkey kong nametables are improper
+[ ] - bkg.nes tiles are wrong but controller works
+[ ] - balloon fight title is good but the controller doesn't work